goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 The great thing about the `import` system is that it is extremely flexible.

 I should mention, this type of package nesting is not favoured by Python developers.
-When given the choice, **flat is better than nested**.
+When given the choice, flat is better than nested.

 ### Explicit is better than implicit